sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 ### Support for Serverless Framework v3 only

-`v2` only supports the new [Serverless Frmework v3](https://www.serverless.com/blog/serverless-framework-v3-is-live).
+`v2` only supports the new [Serverless Framework v3](https://www.serverless.com/blog/serverless-framework-v3-is-live).
 You will need to upgrade to [SF v3 first](https://www.serverless.com/framework/docs/guides/upgrading-v3).

 ### Single API only

 Support for multiple APIs has been dropped in v2.
 There are several reasons for this:

 - **It was an edge case**: Most users would only have one API per Stack
-- **It is probably bad practice**: Different APIs should be considered different micro-services and be deplopyed separately.
+- **It is probably bad practice**: Different APIs should be considered different micro-services and be deployed separately.
 - **It is not supported by the Serverless Framework for API Gateway**: SF does not support multiple API Gateways in a single Stack.
 Why should this plugin do for AppSync?

 If you only have one API in your current stack, you should not worry about this change.
 You do need to make sure that you do not define your `appSync` API as an array (even with one element only), though.